CesiumGS/3d-tiles/extensions/3DTILES_extent/README.md

 ## Coordinate System

-Coordinates specified in the extent / holes section should adhere to the Cartographic ESPG:4326 standard (lattitude, then longitude).
+Coordinates specified in the extent / holes section should be provided in longitude / latitude order and represent coordinates relative to the WGS84 ellipsoid.